yagu0/erdiag/README.md

  * \+ = 1..n
  * 1 = 1..1
  * ? = 0..1

+Special cardinalities are also available to indicate relative identification: `?R` and `1R`.

 To mark a weak entity, just surround its name by extra-brackets